RachM/thesis/Rastrigin/README.md

-Griewank
+Rastrigin
 ====

-Source for calculating the length scales, Dj and NCD between Griewank function instances.
+Source for calculating the length scales, Dj and NCD between Rastrigin function instances.
 Also compares the NCD results to the J-divergence results.
-Used in the experiments in Sections 8.3.3 and 8.4.2 of [1].
+Used in the experiments in Sections 7.1.2, 8.3.2 and 8.4.2 of [1].

 To use: